effiong-okon/soc-threat-detection-lab/README.md

 ![AWS CloudTrail Enabled](screenshots/phase-2-infrastructure/09%20Enable%20AWS%20CloudTrail.jpg)

 This gave me dual visibility.
-I could now monitor both what was happening on the endpoint and what was happening at the cloud infrastructure level, from a single Splunk interface.
+I could now monitor both what was happening on the endpoint and what was happening at the cloud infrastructure level from a single Splunk interface.

 ---

 ### Phase 5: Custom Detection Rule Engineering

 I wrote five custom real-time detection rules in Splunk SPL, each targeting a specific attack technique and mapped to its MITRE ATT&CK ID.
-These were not default rules — I wrote every query myself, defined the trigger conditions, set the severity levels, and configured them to log to Triggered Alerts in real time.
+These were not default rules; I wrote every query myself, defined the trigger conditions, set the severity levels, and configured them to log to Triggered Alerts in real time.

 ![All 5 Detection Rules](screenshots/phase-5-detection-rules/11%20%205%20rules%20with%20their%20names%20visible.jpg)